Biographies of Prominent

 She married Fred Michael Tull on May 4, 1967, in the Salt Lake Temple in Salt Lake City, Utah (Obituary).
 They had five children: Kimberly Ann, Karlus Pulley, Michelle Lynne, Omar Munoz, and Jason Michael.

+Annette taught American Sign Language classes at Kearns High School in the 1980s.
+She also taught ASL at Jordan High School in the 1990s.
 As an interpreter in the Jordan School District, she also interpreted for several Deaf students in public schools, including Dan V. Mathis, Pamela Mower, Reid Hunt, and Camille Call-Garcia, all of whom succeeded in their education and careers.
 Dan V. Mathis noted that Annette had a positive impact on those she interpreted for at school.
-He also remembers her as an ASL champion who would occasionally discuss Deaf Culture (Dan Mathis, personal communication, September 5, 2012).
+He also remembers her as an ASL champion who would occasionally discuss Deaf culture (Dan Mathis, personal communication, September 5, 2012).

 Beginning in 1990, FRCC received a new grant.
 The grant's director, Ann Topliff, indicated that one of the grant's goals was to help Salt Lake Community College (SLCC) establish an interpreting program in Salt Lake City, Utah.
-Annette taught several those classes at SLCC before the college formally launched its credit interpreting program.
+Annette taught several of those classes at SLCC before the college formally launched its credit interpreting program.
 Annette was enthusiastic about FRCC's efforts to establish an interpreting program.
 She had also been working with Linda Adams, an administrative assistant at SLCC.
 Linda was instrumental in establishing the program, working long and hard on all the paperwork required to start a new program.
 Linda Adams' efforts allowed Annette to witness the program begin.
 Ann Topliff recalls Annette as "a happy person who laughed a lot" (Ann Toopliff, personal communication, October 27, 2012).

-Annette launched the first interpreting training program at SLCC in the fall of 1990, with six students in the first-ever interpreter class.
+Annette launched the first interpreting training program at Salt Lake Community College in the fall of 1990, with six students in the first-ever interpreter class.
 One of the earliest students, Lee Ellen Stevens, remembers "Annette as a kind, knowledgeable, and encouraging instructor."
-She went us to see her interpret and made sure we were aware of the many situations we would confront.
+She went to see her interpreter and made sure we were aware of the many situations we would confront.
 "I learned a lot from her and enjoyed her classes" (Lee Ellen Stevens, personal communication, September 24, 2012).

-Annette launched the first interpreting training program at SLCC in the fall of 1990, with six students in the first-ever interpreter class.
+Annette launched the first interpreting training program at Salt Lake Community College in the fall of 1990, with six students in the first-ever interpreter class.
 One of the earliest students, Lee Ellen Stevens, remembers "Annette as a kind, knowledgeable, and encouraging instructor."
-She went us to see her interpret and made sure we were aware of the many situations we would confront.
+She went to see her interpreter and made sure we were aware of the many situations we would confront.
 "I learned a lot from her and enjoyed her classes" (Lee Ellen Stevens, personal communication, September 24, 2012).

 Legacy of Annette Tull